cyberang3l/mtbmaps-garmin/README.md

 Garmin Edge 1050, which is the only device I've used to try the map so far.

 The key differences are:
-* This map is not plotting MTB trails in the Extreme II, Extreme II and Impossible categories as I never dare to cycle in such trails.
+* This map is not plotting MTB trails in the Extreme I, Extreme II and Impossible categories, as I never dare to cycle on such trails.
 * The remaining categories (easy, intermediate, advanced, expert) that are plotted, appear on the GPS device as much thicker lines, and are easier to see even on max zoom levels.